Mathseeds White Paper

 Garnett, S. (2005).
 Using brainpower in the classroom: Five steps to accelerate learning.
 London: Routledge.

 Gersten, R. & Chard, D. J. (1999).
-Number sense: Rethinking math instruction for pupils with learning disabilities.
+Number sense: Rethinking math instruction for students with learning disabilities.
 The Journal of Special Education, 33, 18–28.
+Green, F. E. (1999).
+Brain and learning research: Implications for meeting the needs of diverse learners.
+Education, 111 (4), 682–687.

 Griffith, A. & Burns, M. (2012).
 Outstanding teaching: Engaging learners.
 Wales: Crown House Publishing.